arindam-mazumdar/bill-ups/README.md

  - <b>Are there any factors you can find that are connected with late returns? </b>

   Yes.
 I find that distance bewteen the library and the customer's residence is the most important factor in determining the possibility of late return.
+ The possibility of late return increases for increasing the distance between the library and the customer's residence.

  - <b>What would you recommend the library do to mitigate the risks you find? </b>